Ugrashravas

-Ugrashravas Sauti (Sanskrit: उग्रश्रवस् सौती, also Ugraśravas, Sauti, Sūta, Śri Sūta, Suta Gosvāmī) is a character in Hindu literature, featured as the narrator of the Mahābhārata and several Puranas including the Shiva Purana, Bhagavata Purana, Harivamsa, Brahmavaivarta Purana, and Padma Purana, with the narrations typically taking place before the sages gathered in Naimisha Forest.
+Ugrashravas Sauti (Sanskrit: उग्रश्रवस् सौति, also Ugraśravas, Sauti, Sūta, Śri Sūta, Suta Gosvāmī) is a character in Hindu literature, featured as the narrator of the Mahābhārata and several Puranas including the Shiva Purana, Bhagavata Purana, Harivamsa, Brahmavaivarta Purana, and Padma Purana, with the narrations typically taking place before the sages gathered in Naimisha Forest.
 He is the son of Lomaharshana (or Romaharshana), and a disciple of Vyasa, the author of the Mahābhārata.
-Ugrasrava is a bard of Puranic literature.
+Ugrashravas is a bard of Puranic literature.

-The entire Mahābhārata epic is structured as a dialogue between Ugrasrava Sauti (the narrator) and sage Saunaka (the narratee).
-The narration (Bharata) of the history of Bharata kings by sage Vaisampayana to Kuru king Janamejaya is embedded within this narration of Ugrasrava Sauti.
+The entire Mahābhārata epic is structured as a dialogue between Ugrasravas Sauti (the narrator) and sage Saunaka (the narratee).
+The narration (Bharata) of the history of Bharata kings by sage Vaisampayana to Kuru king Janamejaya is embedded within this narration of Ugrasravas Sauti.
 Vaisampayana's narration (Jaya) in turn contains the narration of Kurukshetra War by Sanjaya, to Kuru king Dhritarashtra.
 Thus Mahābhārata has as a Story within a story structure.

-Kisari Mohan Ganguli's English translation of the Mahābhārata begins by introducing Ugrasrava thus:
+Kisari Mohan Ganguli's English translation of the Mahābhārata begins by introducing Ugrasravas thus: